ntbrock/spacetime-java/worklogs/Call 2024-10-21 Coordinate System Translations.md

   }
 ```

+Matches the formula in the PDF:

+Spacetime App :950 -> key == KLevent.VK_UP

+Help Menu:
+Transform to a frame moving w/ positive relative velocity w/rt to a current frame.
+Jumping to a different reference frame.

+Transforming is just manipulating the beta by 0.1
+Justin> Velocity addition formula

+beta = v / c

+line 959 Velocity addition formula.

+line 22: Public class Scenario , line 22: only 1 beta for the entire scenario, but it may change.

+DrawingPanelDiagram :235 - Where it's drawing wordlines onto the screen.

+class Segment line :681

+WorldlineRecord :15 - setXpTpBetapOldNew

+Line 17-19: Implementation of Einsteins 2nd postulate.
+Line 21-22: Implementation of Einsteins 2nd postulate.

+These are the velocity addition formulas.

+* Dr. Bennett - Learning about velocity addition in special relativity.
+Addition of vectors has to take into account the speed of light, based in the Lorentz transofrmation.

+---

 Jumped out to reference : STObject.java, LIne 422 addWorldlineRecord:

 Line 602:       STEvent ev = new STBetaChangeEvent(sc, this, tp);

 Jumped to ST Beta Change Event.java line 28:   public void drawInHighway(Graphics2D g2){

+STObject :493,   STEvent ev = new STBetaChangeEvent(sc, this, ttp);

++F> Better undertstand what the BEta Change Events are.

 Java 2D Api Overview: https://docs.oracle.com/javase/8/docs/technotes/guides/2d/spec/j2d-intro.html